My Health Records

 If you are in a situation where misconceptions about intersex variations or other reasons mean that you prefer not to disclose an intersex trait to a partner or other family member, and in particular if you otherwise routinely share personal information, then consider whether or not you wish to have a digital health record.

 It is possible that the inclusion of comprehensive health data will lead to inappropriate questions about your body, including questions irrelevant to a current health issue.
 This is an experience that some intersex people already report.
-It is possible for you to limit which healthcare providers can see your health information but there are situations where this may cause unnecessary complexities or burdens on you.
+It is possible for you to limit which healthcare providers can see your health information but there are situations where this may cause unnecessary complexities or place additional burdens on you.